 I have gone through cycles of being honest and admitting it wasn't a great day or I was having a bad time, with or without elaboration.
-Some actually want to know, but so many times you see the other person's eyes glaze over.
-I finally went back to non-committal responses.
-Breathing in, breathing out.
-Doing okay.
-Crazy day.
-And of course the most used, I'm fine.
+Some people actually want to know, but so many times you see the other person's eyes glaze over if you answer truthfully.
+I finally went back to non-committal responses such as breathing in, breathing out; doing okay; or crazy day.
+Then there is the ultimate response that is most common, "I'm fine."
 I think the last is the response is the go to for most.

 The first 3 letter seem the most relevant to me.
 I honestly don't know many people who are truly egotistical, although I am sure we all have moments of it.
 No one is perfect.
 Then in a web search I found posters that changed egotistical to emotional.
 I loved it.
 Emotional is something we can all relate too.
-After the last few years dealing with all the conflict. politics, pandemic, isolation, racist events, and more that we've been immersed, we are all allowed moments of feeling F.I.N.E. - F**ked up, Insecure, Neurotic, Emotional.
+After the last few years dealing with all the conflict. politics, pandemic, isolation, racist events, and more that we've been immersed in, we are all allowed moments of feeling F.I.N.E. - F**ked up, Insecure, Neurotic, Emotional.

 Many days I cope just fine, but there are others I get overwhelmed.
 I don't feel like myself and I go down the rabbit hole to hide away for awhile.
 Somehow bringing this crazy quote to mind actually raises my spirits, but that might be partly because, after 15 books, I have a great visual of Ruth Zardo in my head.
 Regardless, it reminds me I am not alone.
 Many others are struggling too.